scylladb/python-driver/docs/scylla-specific.rst

 ----------------------------------------------------------------

-When the ``SCYLLA_USE_METADATA_ID`` extension is negotiated, the driver requests the server to skip sending full result metadata with each prepared SELECT's EXECUTE response (the ``skip_meta`` optimization), relying instead on the metadata cached from the initial ``PREPARE`` call.
-Without change detection this would be unsafe: if the table schema changes after a statement is prepared (e.g., a column is added, removed, or its type is altered), the cached metadata becomes stale — leading to decoding errors or incorrect data.
+When the ``SCYLLA_USE_METADATA_ID`` extension is negotiated, the driver requests the server to skip sending full result metadata with eligible prepared statements' EXECUTE responses (the ``skip_meta`` optimization), relying instead on the metadata cached from the initial ``PREPARE`` call.
+Without change detection this would be
+unsafe: if the table schema changes after a statement is prepared (e.g., a column is added, removed, or its type is altered), the cached metadata becomes stale — leading to decoding errors or incorrect data.

 ScyllaDB solves this by backporting the ``metadata_id`` mechanism from CQL native protocol v5 as a v4 extension: ``SCYLLA_USE_METADATA_ID``.
 When this extension is